agency-kit/notion-cms/README.md

-# Notion CMS
+# _The_ Notion CMS

-turn notion into a full fledged CMS with this utility set.
+turn notion into a full fledged headless CMS with this utility set.

 ## Install